TheBookKnight/Saint-Anonymous/README.md

 4. Run `node deploy-commands.js` to setup commands
 5. Create a Discord invite link via [this repo's Wiki - Chapter 2](https://github.com/JoshuaTheEngineer/joshua-creates-a-discord-bot/wiki/How-to-Create-a-Discord-Bot#ch-2-setup-your-discord-bot-app-for-the-server).
 6. Run `node .` to start the Bot.

+## How to Use Saint Anonymous

+1. Directly message Saint Anonymous your prayer.
+It will share it anonymously to the first channel it finds with #prayer-requests in its name.
+Only works if it has one.

+2. Slash command "/play-music" in the channel followed by the YouTube video url.
+It will start playing it in the first channel it finds with #music in its name.
+Only works if it has one.